Chrysler Valiant (VJ): South Africa

 Sold as the Valiant J series, the South African assembled Chrysler Valiant lineup included the Rebel, Rebel 660, Regal, Regal Safari, and the VIP.
 During 1975 the "J½ series" appeared, first as the VIP only but gradually spreading down the range.
 Sound deadening was improved, while the Regal sedan also received a new "iso-clamp" rear axle insulator.
 The Regals also received new seats, while all J½ series Valiants could be recognized by the ventless front door windows.

+United Kingdom

+As with the VH, the VJ continued to be imported into the United Kingdom, albeit in small numbers.
+1974 was the first year that the Australian Valiants were properly represented in U.K brochures.
+VJ models offered in 1974 were the Regal Saloon, Regal Estate Car, Charger, and CH saloon (possibly unsold 1973 stock.)
+All U.K exports had automatic gearboxes.
+The cars were considered expensive and did not compete well with local Ford and Vauxhall offerings.

 Chrysler CJ series

 Chrysler Australia also produced the Chrysler CJ series, a long wheelbase, luxury model developed from the VJ Valiant.